 The areas of the six sequoia groves where planting is proposed burned in contiguous patches of high severity fire-a number of which were identified by the RAVG analysis as being up to 300 acres in size.
 This high severity fire left these forests with very little litter or duff on the forest floor, little vegetative re-growth, and many standing dead trees that lack needles or leaves.
 Most areas experienced near total overstory tree mortality, and thousands of dead or dying trees remain standing, including hundreds of dead large sequoias.
 Little to no regeneration of any species were visible in the initial site assessments in Board Camp Grove during the spring in years one and two following the Castle Fire (A. Caprio and A. Bishop personal communication 2022).
 Seedlings that were present were primarily restricted to small patches in drainages or other protected microsites, and densities across groves were low.
-However surveys in 2022 and 2023 did find areas of dense

-Re-establish Tree Seedlings in Severely Burned Giant Sequoia Groves and Adjacent Fisher Habitat Chapter 3: Affected Environment and Environmental Consequences Page 45 of 84 sequoia regeneration in some portions of the proposed project area in Redwood Mountain Grove.
-Below are grove specific details for each area where action is being considered, including the total number of sequoias by class size that predated the Castle and KNP wildfires based on the Sequoia Tree Inventory (STI) conducted in the 1960s and 1970s20 and (Hammon, Jensen, and Wallen Mapping and Forestry Services 1973; Soderberg et al. 2023 in review).21
+However, although surveys in 2022 and 2023 did find areas of dense sequoia regeneration in some portions of the proposed project area in Redwood Mountain Grove.
+Below are grove specific details for each area where action is being considered, including the total number of sequoias by class size that predated the Castle and KNP wildfires based on the Sequoia Tree Inventory (STI) conducted in the 1960s and 1970s and (Hammon, Jensen, and Wallen Mapping and Forestry Services 1973; Soderberg et al. 2023 in review).